bunsenstraat/remix-workshops-cleanup/TokenCourse/auction-contract-setup/auctionContractSetup.md

 Next, we will create a couple of state variables that store all the necessary information about our auction on-chain.

-We create two state variables for our NFT, `nft` (line 24) where we store the NFT contract instance and `nftId` (line 25) where we store the id of the token of our NFT contract that will be auctioned.
+We create two state variables for the NFT we want to auction.
+In the variable `nft` (line 24) we store a representation of the NFT contract, that by combining the interface IERC721 and the address of the NFT contract will allow us to call its functions.
+In `nftId` (line 25), we store the specific id of the token of our NFT contract that will be auctioned.

 Next, we need a variable to store the address of the person that auctions the NFT, the `seller` (line 27).
 We want to send them the proceeds of the auction when it is finished, that’s why use `address payable`.